 “Every man dies, not every man really lives” (William Wallace).
 Are you really living your life?

 It’s so easy for us all to get caught up in the flurry of day-to-day life and our long-term plans that we often completely forget about our short-term ‘here and now’ goals.
-“Happiness is a journey not a destination” according to Ben Sweetland and I couldn’t agree more.
+“Happiness is a journey, not a destination” according to Ben Sweetland and I couldn’t agree more.

 Making sure that you do the things that really make you feel alive throughout your life is as important as planning how you’re going to live when you’re old, grey and retired.

 I call it a bucket list with a difference.
 Instead of making it a typical list of ten or so specific activities that you may or may not achieve each year, take this slightly different approach and make it your own.
+It’s good to revisit these lists, as I wrote the original article a few years ago.

 1. Get your adrenaline going